noah3Tone/3toneReact/README.md

 Currently getting CORS errors from the main site, so I don't think the reg.php there is being reached.
 I think a http header of:  Access-Control-Allow-Origin: * is needed somewhere, but I'm not too sure.

 To see site with calls to the live site, see branch 'doing-it-live'.
-A build of this branch is on github pages at https://noah3tone.github.io/3tonereact/
+A build of this branch is on github pages at https://noah3tone.github.io/3tonereact/ to make a new build: npm run build npm run deploy